lubianat/quali_phd/manuscript.md

 * Connect the reading framework with a Biocuration strategy to feed knowledge to Wikidata

 ### Working of the system

+It consists of a set of Python scripts and a standard file structure.
+A file contains the list of articles to be read in markdown.
+Articles are represented as Wikidata QIDs which enables automatic information retrieval from Wikidata's structured systems.
+Articles were organized in 2 main sections, one for cell-type related articles and one for biocuration-related articles.

+The Wikidata Bib system has a "pop" function, which creates a personalized note document in markdown for the first article of a section and (if possible) obtains the full text article from Unpaywall (https://unpaywall.org/).
+The note document contains a space for highlights, which can be copied from the original text and pasted in the markdown file.
+Notes and additional information are saved in a GitHub repository, and the structured information powers a live website with analytics on the users recent readings.
+The source code for Wikidata Bib is available at https://github.com/lubianat/wikidata_bib/tree/template and notes on my readings can currently be accessed at https://lubianat.github.io/wikidata_bib/.

+Besides the technical aspects of Wikidata Bib, the organized reading methodology included a discipline step of continued reading, with a target of 1-2 papers per section per day.
+Based on Umberto Eco's suggestion on How to Write a Thesis [@wikidata:Q3684178] to develop a careful indexing system for literature, an index document was constructed containing the topics of interest for writing the thesis.
+The topics were added as plain text in the personalized note documents, allowing batch retrieval of articles of interest via the command line, using `grep` (https://en.wikipedia.org/w/index.php?title=Grep&oldid=1039541979).

 ### Results